Guide, Updated 5 August 2026

 Has the UK driving test fee gone up recently?

-No. The £62 weekday practical fee has been unchanged since October 2016.
-The £23 theory fee has been unchanged since 2014.
-Inflation between 2016 and 2026 has run around 35% cumulative, so the real cost of the test fee has dropped meaningfully.
+No. The £62 weekday fee has stood since March 2009, and the theory fee has been £23 since October 2015, when it fell from £25.
+Inflation over that period means the real cost of the test fee has dropped meaningfully.
 Any future increase would require parliamentary approval.

 Are automatic lessons more expensive than manual?